-Green Bond / Green Bond Programme External Review Form

-Secui on 1.
-Basic illiorillation
+Section 1.
+Basic Information

-Issuer name: Development Bank of Japan Inc.

-Green Bond ISIN or Issuer Green Bond Framewo ork Name, if app licable:

-Review provider's name: Sustainalytics

-Comple etion date of this form: August 29 th , 2017

-Publica ation date of review publication:
+Issuer name: Development Bank of Japan Inc. Green Bond ISIN or Issuer Green Bond Framework Name, if applicable: [specify as appropriate] DBJ Sustainability Bond Framework, 2018 Review provider's name: Sustainalytics Completion date of this form: August 29, 2018 Publication date of review publication: [where appropriate, specify if it is an update and add reference to earlier relevant review] Previous frameworks include: DBJ Sustainability Bond Framework 2015 and DBJ Sustainability Bond Framework 2017.

-Sactio on 2.
+Section 2.
 Review overview

-Secui Jii 2.
-Review Overview

 SCOPE OF REVIEW

+The following may be used or adapted, where appropriate, to summarise the scope of the review.

-The rev view assessed the following elements and confirmed their alignment with the GBPs:
+The review assessed the following elements and confirmed their alignment with the GBPs:

-\boxtimes Use of Proceeds Process for Project Evaluation and Selection

-\boxtimes Management of Proceeds Reporting

-ROLE(S) OF REVIEW PROVIDER

-\boxtimes Consultancy (incl.
-2 nd opinion) Certification
+Use of Proceeds \boxtimes Process for Project Evaluation and Selection \boxtimes Management of Proceeds \boxtimes Reporting ROLE(S S) OF REVIEW PROVIDER \boxtimes Consultancy (incl.
+2 nd opinion) Certification Verification Rating Other (please specify): Note: In case of multiple reviews / different providers, please provide separate forms for each review.

-Verification Rating

-Other (please specify):

-EVECU ITIVE CLIMANA DV OF DEVIEW and for the INIK TO FULL D EVIEW (if applicable)
+EXECUTIVE SUMMARY OF REVIEW and/or LINK TO FULL REVIEW (if applicable)

-ITIVE SUMMARY OF REVIEW and/or L ,

-Please refer to DBJ Sustainability Bond Framewo rk and Second C ipinion Document above.
+Please refer to Executive Summary above.